zultron/freeipa-cloud-prov/README.md

 ## TODO

-### Fix certmonger certs with sub-CA

-See message posted to freeipa-users list, 2017-07-12.

 ### Is certmonger actually running in ipaclient?

 - Should a new ipaclient Docker image be written from scratch?